jackfriedman616/100-days-of-code/r1-log.md

 ### R1D58
 Working on getting mongoDB to accept my array of cards but it says I can't insert the document while there are still errors. https://github.com/jackfriedman616/MTG-Mongoose-React-Deckbuilder/blob/main/src/myApp.js

+### R1D59
+Managed to fix all my json formatting and began working on using my cards and properties for page layout and functions https://github.com/jackfriedman616/MTG-Mongoose-React-Deckbuilder/blob/main/Public/Products.json